PreetiSaharan/admin-dashboard/stepByStep.md

 ● GitHub Repository: Submit your completed assignment through a GitHub URL.
 ● Form Submission: Fill out the submission form provided with the required details.
 ● Deployment: Please make sure the assignment is deployed on Netlify or Vercel

+///same css over all pages
+// the input field at centre aligned